yrsuthari/kyverno-json/docs/logging.md

 ## Integration with Other Systems

 Since the logs are output in a structured format, they can be easily integrated with log management systems like ELK, Loki, or CloudWatch.

+## Future Improvements

+In the future, we could enhance the logging system to include:
+- Additional output formats
+- Log file destination configuration
+- More granular log level control per component